Employees of the Company

 Paid Parental Leave: Primary caregivers

-The primary caregiver can take maternity leave for 98 days and will be paid for 90 days.
+The primary caregiver can take maternity leave for 120 days and will be paid for 90 days.
 Thai national law requires the minimum of 45 days of paid parental leave.
-That is, GPSC allows the primary caregivers to take paid parental leave in excess of the Thai national law by 45 days.
-After taking maternity leave period, they can take more unpaid leave to look after their child but not more than 150 days.
+That is, GPSC allows the primary caregivers to take paid parental leave in excess of the Thai national law by 45 days

 Paid Parental Leave: Non-primary caregivers